kaiquefreire05/tweets-classification-nlp/README.md

 ## Description:

-This repository contains a Jupyter notebook that serves as a comprehensive guide to performing sentiment analysis on Twitter data using Python.
+This repository contains a Jupyter notebook that serves as a comprehensive guide to performing sentiment classifier on Twitter data using Python.
 The notebook covers various steps, from importing libraries to evaluating the trained model's performance.

 ## Topics covered: